June 29, 2018 / by VRdirect

 4. Some 360° Footage

-To create an interactive 360° experience with the VRdirect Web Player you will also need some 360° Footage of any kind (photos/videos or CGI) that you can then import to the Builder to add some fancy interactivity.
-If you don't have a 360° camera on hand to shoot some but still want to try the Builder you can always use some stock footage or download 360° videos from Youtube.
+To create an interactive 360° experience with the VRdirect Web Player you will also need some 360° Footage of any kind (photos/videos or CGI) that you can then import to the Studio to add some fancy interactivity.
+If you don't have a 360° camera on hand to shoot some but still want to try the Studio you can always use some stock footage or download 360° videos from Youtube.
 If you do have a 360° camera and are eager to produce some footage feel free to check out our guide to filming your own 360° footage.

 And yeah.
 That's it.
 Not too much to think about, right?
 Now you can start creating interactive 360° experiences.

 When you first start the Studio, you will see that it consists of two parts: authoring as well as management and publishing.
 Since you want to create some neat interactive VR experiences, you will have to choose Authoring but we will quickly have a look into the management and publishing options that the VRdirect Studio has to offer.

 Here you can manage and publish your projects (wouldn't have guessed that from the name right ;)).
 To be able to use this part of the Studio, you must first log in with a VRdirect account.
 Once you have logged in, it is now possible to create a so-called 'Publishing Slot'.